lambertsbennett/GOHencode/README.md

 One-hot encoding of biological sequence data in Go.

 ## Premise
-Many common recurrent neural network architectures can accept one-hot encoded data of variable length as input.
+Many common neural network architectures can accept one-hot encoded data as input.
 GOHencode is a convenient tool to one-hot encode entire fasta files.

 The input to GOHencode is a (gzipped) fasta file of sequences.
 These files have a structure as follows: